qwertie/ecsharp/lemp/install.md

     mono ./LeMP.exe your-source-code.ecs

-LeMP also has a built-in editor to help you play with it.
-This editor is started from the command line with `LeMP.exe --editor`:
+LeMP also has a built-in editor to help you play with it - just run `LeMPDemo.exe`.

 ![](lemp-editor.png)